SherG/cool-iron/blog/seo-set-forget.md

 ## Summary

-If you've been under the impression that SEO is something you pay for once and it lasts forever, I hope this article has been helpful.
+If you've been under the impression that SEO is something you pay for once and it lasts forever, I hope this article has been enlightening.

 We've provided a basic overview of common areas of SEO activity and provided you with some options for going forward.